MicrosoftDocs/dynamics-365-project-operations/articles/pro/subcontracting/SubconPurchaseorders.md

 - Go to **Project management and accounting** \> **Periodic** \> **Subcontracts** \> **Post product receipt for subcontracts**, and select **Post product receipt for subcontracts** to post the product receipt.
 You can use a batch process to perform this activity on a periodic basis.
 We recommend that you run this process in batch mode every day.
 - Go to **Project management and accounting** \> **Sub contracts** \> **Project subcontracts product receipts** to view the list of product receipts together with the posted status.
 Select the product receipt, and then select **Post** to post it.

-In both cases, the system generates the Product receipt financial voucher if product receipt accrual is configured for procurement categories in accordance with the purchasing policy.
+In both cases, the system generates the Product receipt financial voucher if product receipt accrual is configured for procurement categories, in accordance with the purchasing policy.

 ## Create and post subcontract vendor invoices